 Easter Egg Estimation & More

 Easter eggs abound, so put them to work!
-Print these dotted Easter eggs for a host of math activities, including:
+Print these dotted Easter eggs for a host of maths activities, including:

 - Reinforce one-to-one correspondence.
 Encourage your students to count each dot on the egg only once with one touch per object.
 Use concrete materials such as counters to support less confident learners.

-- Practice estimation.
-Have students estimate the number of counters they will need to cover each circle on the template.
+- Practise estimation.
+Have students estimate the number of counters they need to cover each circle on the template.
 Then, have them check their guess!

 - Investigate and describe patterns formed with counters.